Tax Exempt Savings Plan

 Get saving for a

-If you thought ISAs were the only way to save tax-free, think again.
-Our Tax Exempt Savings Plan offers you an additional tax-free allowance.
-Good news for you.
-And good news for your money.
+If you thought ISAs were the only way to accrue tax free savings, think again.
+The Foresters Friendly Tax Exempt Savings Plan offers you an additional tax-free allowance.
+Good news for you, and good news for your money in the long term.

 You might expect saving for the future to be a costly exercise.
 Not with our Tax Exempt Savings Plan.
-It’s affordable saving of only £25 a month.
-The only problem is wondering what to do with it when it matures!
+It’s affordable saving of only £25 per month.
+The only problem is deciding what to do with it when it matures!

-Our Tax Exempt Savings Plan is provided by the Post Office Insurance Society (POIS) who are a part of Foresters Friendly Society, and can be opened by setting up a monthly Direct Debit.
+Our Tax Exempt Savings Plan is provided by POIS who are a part of Foresters Friendly Society, and can be opened by setting up a monthly Direct Debit.

 Request a pack to find out more about the Tax Exempt Savings Plan request a pack